 - Thinking or following instructions

 - Social problems, leading to difficulty interacting with others

 - Getting things done because of issues concentrating or moving too slowly to finish a task

 Because many polio patients may not have the original records of their polio infection, the insurance company may not necessarily require the original documents to qualify for Long Term Disability benefits.
-A doctor’s records that describe the extent of the initial polio illness can be enough.
-To assist in this review process, the claimant may want to provide a Residual Functional Capacity (RFC) assessment that indicates how their symptoms affect and limit their life activities.
+A doctor’s record that describes the extent of the initial polio illness can be enough.
+To assist in this review process, the claimant may want to provide a Residual Functional Capacity (RFC) form that indicates how their symptoms affect and limit their life activities.

 What the Insurance Company Needs From You and Your Medical Providers

 You should tell the insurance company about any doctor that has treated you for your polio.
 The insurance company will need to obtain all relevant medical records to get the full picture of your health.
 These records include office notes, clinical exams, diagnostic tests, and lab results.
 Records of hospitalizations and neurological testing, both in-office and diagnostic test results, are particularly important.
 If the original diagnosis records are no longer available, a current doctor’s description of the initial polio infection is adequate.
 If for any reason they cannot get these records from your doctors, you should request them and provide them to the insurance company yourself.